Broad Spectrum Sunscreen: Do You Need to Wear it Every Day?

 - the “base tan” protects skin from sun damage

-But, soaking up any amount of UV rays is not so innocuous for your skin.
+But, the truth is that soaking up any amount of UV rays is not innocuous for your skin.

 - Tanning Myth #1: A “base tan” protects your skin from damage.